 Now imagine learning Python or R, neural networks, deep-learning algorithms and building a system that streams and processes time-series data to do that.
 With Spice.ai — which includes a time-series ML engine accessible over HTTP APIs, a library of community-driven components for data streaming and processing, and an ecosystem of pre-created ML configurations — you can build upon the experience of the community instead of doing it all yourself.
 You can focus on business logic and building your application instead of the ML.

 ⚠️ The vision to make it easy to build intelligent applications that learn is a vast undertaking.
-We haven’t figured it all out or solved all the problems yet (we only started in June 2021!), so we’re inviting you on this journey and are looking for feedback the direction.
+We haven’t figured it all out or solved all the problems yet, so we’re inviting you on this journey and are looking for feedback the direction.